 - Last date to deposit your Application fees is 6th January, 2020.

-- Admit card will be released on – date will be updated.
+- Admit card will be released before 15 days of the examination.

 - Answer Key will be released after first week of exam.

 - Results will be announced on Oct, 2020.